-INDEX 2020 AUSTRALIA A A SOUTH KOREA 9 JUN 2020 unions' independent operations or activities.
-In addition, on April 11, 2019, the Constitutional Court of Korea held that the article that holds the company vicariously liable for an unfair labor practice committed by an individual is in violation of the Constitution.
-The TULRAA was revised accordingly and companies that have sufficiently complied with their obligations to prevent unfair labor practice may not be vicariously liable.
-CHINA HONG KONG Expanded scope of industrial accident compensation insurance for special employment type workers INDIA INDONESIA The Enforcement Decree of the Industrial Accident Compensation Insurance Act was amended to expand the scope of special employment type workers and self-employed persons eligible for subscription to Industrial Accident JAPAN SOUTH KOREA 1 JUL 2020 Compensation Insurance.
-Pursuant to the amendment, the following type of workers were added to the scope of special employment type workers eligible MALAYSIA NEW ZEALAND PHILIPPINES OKING BAC for subscription to Industrial Accident Compensation Insurance: (i) door-to-door salespersons; (ii) rental product inspectors; (iii) tutors who visit homes; (iv) home electronics installers; and SINGAPORE L D (v) cargo vehicle owners.
-More SOUTH KOREA Establishment of penal provision for fraudulent receipt of employment-related government subsidies SRI LANKA South To prevent individuals from fraudulently receiving government subsidies in collusion with his/her employer, a penal provision has been added via TAIWAN KOREA an amendment to the Employment Insurance Act.
-Under this provision, if an individual colludes with the employer to receive government subsidies THAILAND VIETNAM 2020 (such as subsidies for employment stabilization and vocational competency development programs, unemployment benefits, childcare leave benefits, benefits for reduction of working hours for childcare and/or maternity leave benefits) via falsification or otherwise fraudulent means, the individual and the employer concerned will face imprisonment of up to five years or a criminal fine of up to KRW 50 million.
-Click here More
+INDEX SOUTH KOREA unions' independent operations or activities.
+In addition, on April 11, 2019, the Constitutional Court of Korea held that the article that holds the company vicariously liable for an unfair labor practice committed by an individual is 2020 9 JUN in violation of the Constitution.
+The TULRAA was revised accordingly and companies that have sufficiently complied with their obligations to prevent AUSTRALIA 2020 unfair labor practice may not be vicariously liable.
+CHINA More Expanded scope of industrial accident compensation insurance HONG KONG for special employment type workers INDIA The Enforcement Decree of the Industrial Accident Compensation Insurance Act was amended to expand the scope of special employment type workers INDONESIA SOUTH and self-employed persons eligible for subscription to Industrial Accident JAPAN KOREA Compensation Insurance.
+Pursuant to the amendment, the following type of workers were added to the scope of special employment type workers eligible MALAYSIA JÜL for subscription to Industrial Accident Compensation Insurance: NEW 2020 (i) door-to-door salespersons;(ii) rental product inspectors; ZEALAND (iii) tutors who visit homes; PHILIPPINES (iv) home electronics installers; and (v) cargo vehicle owners.
+SINGAPORE More SOUTH KOREA A Establishment of penal provision for fraudulent receipt of employment-related government subsidies SRI LANKA U V To prevent individuals from fraudulently receiving government subsidies TAIWAN BA SOUTH KOREA in collusion with his/her employer, a penal provision has been added via an amendment to the Employment Insurance Act.
+Under this provision, if THAILAND U Z 28 an individual colludes with the employer to receive government subsidies (such as subsidies for employment stabilization and vocational competency VIETNAM LOOKIN AUG 2020 development programs, unemployment benefits, childcare leave benefits, benefits for reduction of working hours for childcare and/or maternity leave benefits) via falsification or otherwise fraudulent means, the individual and the employer concerned will face imprisonment of up to five years or a criminal fine of up to KRW 50 million.
+Click here to view More 2019 edition A Amendment to the Equal Employment Opportunity and Work- Family Balance Assistance Act ("Equal Employment Act") Important: action likely In cases where a "severe/serious" warning level is issued due to the spread required Good to know: follow developments Note changes: SOUTH KOREA of infectious diseases on a nation-wide level, etc. the Minister of Employment and Labor ("MOEL") may extend the period of family care leave within a maximum of 10 days (up to 15 days for single parents).
+In this case, the family care leave period, including the extended days, shall be for up to a total of 20 days per year (a total of 25 days for single parents), and the extended period can only be used for the following grounds: no action required 8 SEP • When a ""severe/serious"" warning level is issued due to the spread of an infectious disease and a family member is classified as an infectious disease patient, etc. and care is required.
+Looking Back 2020 When the care of a child is required due to a suspension order regarding the school he/she attends, etc. Looking Forward • When the care of a child is required because he/she is subject to self- quarantine due to an infectious disease or he/she has been ordered not to come to the school he/she attends.
+Other cases that fall under the grounds determined by the MOEL regarding the care of family members by employees.